 Health Insurance Portability and Accountability Act (HIPAA) Act of 1996: A federal legislation that provides data privacy and security provisions for safeguarding medical information.

-Health Plan Employer Data and Information Set (HEDIS): Set of standardized measures developed by NCQA.
+Health Plan Employer Data and Information Set (HEDIS): Set of standardized measures developed by National Committee for Quality Assurance (NCQA).
 Originally HEDIS was designed to address private employers’ needs as purchasers of health care.
 It has since been adapted for use by public purchasers, regulators and consumers.
-HEDIS is used for quality improvement activities, health management systems, provider profiling efforts, an element of NCQA accreditation, and as a basis of consumer report cards for managed care organizations.
+HEDIS is used for quality improvement activities, health management systems, provider profiling efforts, an element of NCQA accreditation and as a basis of consumer report cards for managed care organizations.

 Medical Emergency: A medical condition manifesting itself by acute symptoms of sufficient severity (including severe pain) that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in the following:

 Medically Necessary: To determine medical necessity, we use generally accepted standards of medical practice, based on credible scientific evidence published in peer-reviewed medical literature and generally recognized by the relevant medical community.
-We may also use standards based on physician specialty recommendations, professional standards of care, and other evidence-based, industry-recognized resources and guidelines, such as MCG® Care Guidelines.
+We may also use standards based on physician specialty recommendations, professional standards of care and other evidence-based, industry-recognized resources and guidelines, such as InterQual® Care Guidelines.

-If other nationally recognized criteria contradict MCG, Care Guidelines UnitedHealthcare and delegated medical group/ IPAs follow the Medicare guidelines for Medicare Advantage members.
+If other nationally recognized criteria contradict InterQual, UnitedHealthcare and delegated medical group/IPAs follow the Medicare guidelines for Medicare Advantage members.
 Individual criteria is provided to you upon request.

 Member: Refers to an individual who has been determined UnitedHealthcare-eligible and is enrolled with UnitedHealthcare to receive services pursuant to the Agreement.
 Other common industry terms: customer, patient, beneficiary, insured, enrollee, subscriber, dependent.